nohehf/config/README.md

 # nohehf nix based config

+> ⚠️ This is a WIP.
+Darwin works but is not well documented, nixos is currently broken.

 files.nix -> creates symlinks to given files (to manage actual dotfiles) flake.nix -> entry point packages.nix -> declarative list of packages to install from nixpkgs